bcgsc/ntEdit/README.md

 <pre>
 This handy option is used to supply a VCF input file to ntEdit, for cross-referencing base variants.
 For instance, users may wish to identify annotated clinical variants in their genomics datasets.
-For this, users would build Bloom filters with their read datasets using ntHits and run ntEdit in -s 1 mode, using the reference human genome as (-f) input.
+For this, users would build Bloom filters with their read datasets using ntHits and run ntEdit in -s 1 mode, with the reference human genome as (-f) input.
 Note: it will also work in polishing (-s 0) mode on single nucleotide variants, but is of limited value since only divergent sites are reported in polishing mode.

 We recommend the use of clinvar resources: https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/